AdobeDocs/audience-manager.fr-FR/help/readme.md

 ## Table des matières

-+ `TOC.md` à la racine du guide de l&#39;utilisateur fournit l&#39;organisation des rubriques contenues dans le guide de cette solution.
++ `TOC.md` à la racine du guide de l'utilisateur fournit l'organisation des rubriques contenues dans le guide de cette solution.
 + Each user guide will have its own unique `TOC.md`, in which you can order all the pages/topics as necessary.
 + The first page of all user guides is `overview.md`.

 ## Guide de l’utilisateur

 + The introduction to the user guide is called `overview.md`
-+ Chaque rubrique du guide de l&#39;utilisateur possède son propre répertoire.
++ Chaque rubrique du guide de l'utilisateur possède son propre répertoire.
    + If there is a topic in the guide called *Implementation*, the corresponding directory is `/implementation`
 + All image assets are stored in `/assets` at the root of the user guide.
    + All images in the `/assets` directory will be localized.
-   + Any images in the `/no-localize` directory will not be localized (there&#39;s a surprise!).
+   + Any images in the `/no-localize` directory will not be localized (there's a surprise!).
 Ceci permet de garantir que dans les versions loc, les ressources spécifiques ne sont pas reproduites inutilement.

-## meta de niveau Guide de l&#39;utilisateur - données
+## meta de niveau Guide de l'utilisateur - données

 + Meta data which describes the user guide is stored in the `TOC.md`.
 Cela inclut :
    + product - nom du produit/fonctionnalité.
    + cloud - cloud auquel ce produit appartient.
    + audience - audience ou archétype à laquelle le guide est ciblé.
-   + user-guide - nom du guide de l&#39;utilisateur.
+   + user-guide - nom du guide de l'utilisateur.

 ## Métadonnées au niveau de la page - données